bloomberg/pystack/README.md

   --exhaustive   Use all possible methods to obtain the Python stack info (may be slow)
 ```

-To use Pystack you just need to provide the PID of the process:
+To use PyStack, you just need to provide the PID of the process:

 ```shell
 $ pystack remote 112